crass/infineon-firmware-updater/README.md

   Updates a TPM with <update-type>.
-  Possible values for <update-type> are: tpm12-PP - TPM1.2 with Physical Presence or Deferred Physical Presence. tpm20-emptyplatformauth - TPM2.0 with platformAuth set to Empty Buffer. config-file - Updates either a TPM1.2 or TPM2.0 to the firmware version
+  Possible values for <update-type> are: tpm12-PP - TPM1.2 with Physical Presence or Deferred Physical Presence. tpm12-takeownership - TPM1.2 with TPM Ownership taken by TPMFactoryUpd. tpm20-emptyplatformauth - TPM2.0 with platformAuth set to Empty Buffer. config-file - Updates either a TPM1.2 or TPM2.0 to the firmware version
                  configured in the configuration file.
 Requires the -config parameter.